Liam-Key24/Portfolio/README.md

 ## Current Status

 This is an initial version of the site.
 It's rough around the edges and very much a work in progress.
-As I continue to refine and expand it, expect significant changes and improvements.
+As I refine and expand it, I expect significant changes and improvements.

 ## What's Next?